 Which are the best African safari holidays?
-If you’re mad about wildlife, chances are that these 7 parks everyone should visit are on your wish list.
+If you love wildlife, these 7 parks everyone should visit will be on your wish list.
 They span 7 countries in southern and East Africa.
-I’ll tell you what to expect, best time to visit, other things you can do there, and some ins and outs to be aware of when planning your safari.
+I’ll tell you what to expect, best time to visit, things you can do there, and some ins and outs to be aware of when planning your safari.

 Kruger National Park, South Africa